Accepting new clients. Call me at (303) 335-0785 or send me an email at ryan@denvertherapists.net

 For questions or more information about your right to a Good Faith Estimate, visit www.cms.gov/nosurprises or call 1-800-985-3059.

-Before he became a counselor, Ryan worked for fifteen years in the finance, banking, technology, and international business fields so he understands the challenges professionals face in work and in life.
-He has earned a Bachelor of Arts in Psychology from the Metropolitan State University of Denver where he graduated with honors.
-He has also earned a Master of Arts in Clinical Mental Health Counseling from the University of Northern Colorado.
-He has completed advanced training and has earned post-graduate certificates in Rational Emotive Behavior Therapy from the Albert Ellis Institute in New York City.
-He is a Licensed Professional Counselor in Colorado and New Jersey.
+Ryan holds a Bachelor of Arts in Psychology from Metropolitan State University of Denver and a Master of Arts in Clinical Mental Health Counseling from the University of Northern Colorado.
+He has completed advanced training in Rational Emotive Behavior Therapy (REBT) through the Albert Ellis Institute and is licensed to practice in both Colorado and New Jersey.